karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Feat(core): add DescribeOptions.formatTimeZone to customize the timezone
+  label in rule descriptions.
+Applied in describeCompiledRule for both recurring and span rules when includeTimeZone is true.
+Added tests for recurring and span paths.

 - Feat(core/react): allow rrstack.addRule() to be called with no arguments.
   Defaults to an active, open-ended span rule: `{ effect: 'active', options: {} }`.
   Updated both core RRStack.addRule and the React façade to mirror behavior.
   Added a unit test covering the no-arg case.
 - Docs: align React hooks to single-options signatures across README and Handbook; update bullets and examples for:
   - useRRStack({ json, onChange?, resetKey?, changeDebounce?, mutateDebounce?,